roman-neuhauser/resume/RESUME.rst

 Operating Systems
 *****************

-ArchLinux; DragonflyBSD; FreeBSD; OpenBSD; RHEL; SUSE; Windows 2003
+ArchLinux; DragonflyBSD; FreeBSD; OpenBSD; RHEL; SUSE; Voidlinux; Windows 2003

   As a programmer, I've targeted FreeBSD, RHEL, SUSE and Windows Server at work.
 As an admin, I've managed FreeBSD, OpenBSD, RHEL and SUSE machines.

-  I used FreeBSD as my desktop from 4.3 through 6.0, openSUSE from 12.1 through 13.1, ArchLinux in the last two years.
+  I used FreeBSD as my desktop from 4.3 through 6.0, openSUSE from 12.1 through 13.1, then ArchLinux for a few years.
+  I use Voidlinux nowadays.

   My home infrastructure is based on DragonflyBSD and FreeBSD.

 Programming Languages
 *********************

-Bash; C; C++; CoffeeScript; JavaScript; PHP; POSIX shell;
+Bash; C; C++; CoffeeScript; D; Execline; JavaScript; PHP; POSIX shell;
-Perl; Python; Ruby; Zsh; Autoconf, Bison, make
+Perl; Python; Ruby; Zsh

-  I spent a good chunk of my career designing and developing enterprise backoffice applications in PHP; I wrote an extension or two (in C++).
+  I spent a good chunk of my career designing and developing enterprise backoffice applications in PHP; I wrote a couple of PHP extensions in C++.
-  For the small scale, CGI does not care about the language and neither do I.
+  For the small scale, CGI does not care about the language, and I tend to pick Zsh.

-  Python is my default language when I target MS Windows, and a very likely choice otherwise.
+  I've used Bash, Powershell, Python, and Zsh to automate MS Windows.

   I've worked on Python codebases from trivial through medium scale.

   I have worked with Node.js, mostly in CoffeeScript.